Connect with Private Services and Networks

 When using a third-party SQL client or development tool, you must first add a database user to log into a SingleStore Helios database.

-SingleStore Private Connections (SPC) is a preview feature that allows you set up and configure connections to private services and networks through the Cloud Portal.
+SingleStore Private Connections (SPC) allows you set up and configure connections to private services and networks through the Cloud Portal.
 This feature is only supported for SingleStore Helios workspaces deployed using AWS, and it only supports connections to AWS PrivateLink.
-For more information, refer to SingleStore Private Connections (Preview).
+For more information, refer to SingleStore Private Connections.

 Configure Private Connections